 - Weatherproof for outdoor use

-The original Arlo camera is relatively decent but lacks a couple of new effective features seen in the Pro and Pro 2.
+The original Arlo camera is relatively decent but lacks a couple of new effective features seen in the Pro.
 The features and points below highlight what the original Arlo misses compared to the newer models:

 - No 2-Way Audio